svermaji/SearchBigFile/README.md

 * Added a button to change cases in search box - Upper, Lower, Title and Invert case.
 * Added all occurrences table to search occurrences quicker with highlighted text.
     * No occurrences' message also present.
-    * All occurrences tab;e is inside split pane to resize it any time.
+    * All occurrences table is inside split pane to resize it any time.
 * Tabs present for help and results.
 * Help button text color changes to 6 different colors every 30sec.
 * After 'Read' operation is performed Search pattern box can be used to find any string in existing result.